-Docent-led tours of the Museum are included with admission and are offered on a first come, first served basis.
-The Museum's Captain Elias Davis House (1804) can be included on any daily docent tour by request.
+Highlights Tours are included with admission and are offered on a first come, first served basis.
+The Captain Elias Davis House (c.1804) is not currently open for tours.

 The Museum offers a variety of walking tours in and around Cape Ann throughout the year.
-Walking tours include, but are not limited to: Fitz Henry Lane on Foot and Online, Public Sculpture and Edward Hopper's Houses.
+Walking tours include, but are not limited to: Fitz Henry Lane on Foot and Online, Public Sculpture and Hopper's Houses.
 Museum admission is included with the cost of these special guided tours.
 Reservations are required.

 School Group Tours